AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ### Configure the project

-1. Install the npm dependencies:
+1. Install npm dependencies:

    ```bash
    npm install
    ```

-1. Run the following Adobe I/O commands to connect your Starter Kit project to the App builder project you created earlier:
+1. Run the following Adobe I/O commands to connect your Starter Kit project to the App Builder project you created earlier:

    ```bash
    aio login